Deepfake used to attack activist couple shows new disinformation frontier

 "We're not a counterintelligence operation," Algemeiner Editor-in-chief Dovid Efune said, although he noted that the paper had introduced new safeguards since.

 After Reuters began asking about Taylor, The Algemeiner and the Times of Israel deleted his work.
-Taylor emailed both papers protesting the removal, but Times of Israel Opinion Editor Miriam Herschlag said she rebuffed him after he failed to prove his identity.
+The Jerusalem Post removed Taylor's article after Reuters published this story.
+Taylor emailed the Times of Israel and Algemeiner protesting the deletions, but Times of Israel Opinion Editor Miriam Herschlag said she rebuffed him after he failed to prove his identity.
 Efune said he didn't respond to Taylor's messages.

-The Jerusalem Post and Arutz Sheva have kept Taylor's articles online, although the latter removed the "terrorist sympathizers" reference following a complaint from Masri and Barnard.
-The Post's editor-in-chief, Yaakov Katz, didn't respond when asked whether Taylor's work would stay up.
-Arutz Sheva editor Yoni Kempinski said only that "in many cases" news outlets "use pseudonyms to byline opinion articles."
+Arutz Sheva has kept Taylor's articles online, although it removed the "terrorist sympathizers" reference following a complaint from Masri and Barnard.
+Editor Yoni Kempinski said only that "in many cases" news outlets "use pseudonyms to byline opinion articles."
 Kempinski declined to elaborate or say whether he considered Taylor a pseudonym.

 Oliver Taylor's articles drew minimal engagement on social media, but the Times of Israel's Herschlag said they were still dangerous - not only because they could distort the public discourse but also because they risked making people in her position less willing to take chances on unknown writers.